Dhaval297/Review-Analysis/README.md

 In this review analysis we take review of customers who come to the hotel and determine the nature of review Is it positive or not.

 # Natural Language Processing
+Use NLP to process the experienced dataset of reviews of hotel.